rmarkdown is a cohesive way to

 can now use any functions in these packages.

-Notice that loading the tidyverse
+Notice that loading the tidyverse packages gave us an

 overly informative message.
 We can turn this off by editing the chunk